 Parent Trustees - when a vacancy arises for a parent trustee a letter is sent to all parents via email (and post for those with no email access) making them aware of the vacancy and inviting nominations.
-Every parent is also made aware through the termly newsletter sent to all parents, inviting nominations.
-Where there is more than one applicant an election will be held and a link is sent to all eligible parents (ballot papers are sent by post for parents with no email access) to vote within 5 school days.
+Every parent is also made aware through the termly newsletter sent to all parents and Principal's letters/updates sent to parents where appropriate, inviting nominations.
+Where there is more than one applicant, an election will be held and a link is sent to all eligible parents (ballot papers are sent by post for parents with no email access) to vote within five school days.
 Following a count of ballot papers results are announced to candidates, the board of trustees and parents, and the new parent trustee is introduced at the next board of trustees meeting.

 Employee Trustees - Members have determined that where possible they will encourage two trustees (other than the Principal) to be drawn from the staff of the school.
-When a vacancy arises for an employee trustee, all staff are made aware of the vacancy via email and weekly staff briefings.
-Where this is more than one applicant/nomination, an election will be held and a link is sent to all members of staff to vote.
+When a vacancy arises for an employee trustee, all staff are made aware of the vacancy via email and weekly staff bulletins and briefings.
+Where there is more than one applicant/nomination, an election will be held and a link is sent to all members of staff to vote.
 Following a count of ballot papers and survey responses, results are announced to candidates, the board of trustees and staff, and the new employee trustee is introduced at the next board of trustees meeting.